Paul Pogba: Youth

 He was a part of the team that played at the 2010 UEFA European Under-17 Championship scoring both of his goals with the team at the tournament.
 He scored the only goal in the team's 1–0 victory over Portugal in the group stage and netted his second in the team's 2–1 loss to England in the semi-finals.
 Following the departure of Ferrier as the team's youth international coach, Pogba was re-instated as captain at his age level by new coach Pierre Mankowski.
 Mankowski had previously been the assistant manager of the senior national team under the reign of Raymond Domenech.
 Pogba made his under-18 debut on 27 October 2010 at the Tournio de Limoges against Greece in a 4–1 victory.
 On 24 March 2011, Pogba scored his first goal with the team netting the game-winning goal in a 2–1 win over Germany.
 The goal was scored from over 30 m out.

 Pogba made his debut with the under-19 team in its first match of the season against Italy on 6 September 2011.
 In the match, he assisted on two goals, scored by Jean-Christophe Bahebeck and Anthony Koura, in a 3–1 victory.
 On 29 February 2012, he scored his first goal for the team in a 2–1 defeat to Spain.
 In Elite Round qualification for the 2012 UEFA European Under-19 Championship, Pogba scored the fifth goal in the team's 6–0 rout of the Netherlands.
 The victory qualified France for the competition.
-On 11 June 2012, Pogba was named to the squad to participate in the tournament.
+On 11 June 2012, Pogba was included in the squad to participate in the tournament.
 In the team's opening group stage match against Serbia, he converted a penalty in a 3–0 win.
 France reached the semi-finals where the team faced Spain.
 In the match, with France trailing 3–2 in extra time, Pogba scored the equalising goal three minutes prior to the match's completion to send it to penalties.
 Despite Pogba converting the opening penalty for France, Les Bleuets were defeated 4–2.

 Due to the under-19 team's semi-final appearance in the 2012 UEFA European Under-19 Championship, the nation qualified for the 2013 FIFA U-20 World Cup, which merited under-20 team appearances for Pogba.
 Similar to the previous two seasons, Pogba was installed as captain by Mankowski and made his under-20 debut in a 0–0 draw against China.
 In the team's next match against North Korea, Pogba scored the team's second goal in a 3–1 win.
 Pogba was the captain of the team that won France's first ever FIFA U-20 World Cup.
 In that tournament held in Turkey, he played every minute of all of France's matches except for the final group match against Spain, in which he was an unused substitute.
 He was named the best player of the tournament.